cpfdata/cpfdata.github.io/docs/_posts/2025-05-27-cpf-ver-2-coming-soon.markdown

 - ✅ Latest waves, new variables, and improved code for all seven existing country panel files

-- ✅ Expansion to include the Netherlands, using the Centerdata LISS panel!
+- ✅ Expansion to include the Netherlands, using the [LISS panel](https://www.lissdata.nl/)!